 CORE VALUES AND PRINCIPLES OF aLIVE

-Our teachers are especially trained to deliver content effectively through activities and lectures that can connect the learning in class to the real lives of our students.Teachers are also qualified, many of which are graduates of established learning institutions such as Al-Azhar University and International Islamic University Malaysia.
+Our teachers are qualified and are especially trained to deliver the content effectively through activities and lectures that can connect the learning in class to the real lives of our students.
+Many of our teachers are graduates of established Islamic learning Institutions such as Al-Azhar University and the International Islamic University of Malaysia.
+They are also required to attend regular training sessions organised by Muis.Teachers are also qualified, many of which are graduates of established learning institutions such as Al-Azhar University and International Islamic University Malaysia.
 They are also required to attend regular training organised by Muis.

-Last update on : 11/12/2013
+Last update on : 19/12/2014